rory911/misc/README.md

 ### Miscellaneous Algorithms

 ```
 Coding examples in various languages.
-Each is a simple, stand-alone file
+Each is a simple, independent file to be compiled
-to be compiled and executed.
+and run as a stand-alone executable.
 ```

-### System Sort
+### System Sort for Java and Golang

 ```
 Timing analyses of system sort routines in C++, Java, and Golang (see sortIntArray.cpp,